It's promised another hour of broadcast excellence.

 They despise you.

-You know how much fun they make of anybody who's religious, Pat Robertson doesn't matter.
+You know how much fun they make of anybody who's religious?

-Um, Hezbows, ladies and gentlemen, are passing out money.
+The Hezbollahs, ladies and gentlemen, are passing out money.

-The uh Hezbos are giving away money now.
+The Hezbollahs are giving away money now.

 This is all money from Iran.

-U.S. is rushing aid uh to uh Lebanon.
+U.S. is rushing aid to Lebanon.

 An Iraqi militant group has produced an elaborate video of what it said were attacks on U.S. troops, and they are using footage from Michael Moore's movie, Fahrenheit 911, ladies and gentlemen.

-In Indianapolis, the Reverend Sharpton said that many potential young black leaders fall under the spell of the gangster mentality, and are preventing themselves from making a positive impact in politics.
+In Indianapolis, the Reverend Sharpton said that many potential young black leaders fall under the spell of the gangster mentality and are preventing themselves from making a positive impact in politics.

-A volcanic eruption in Ecuador's Andes Mountains destroyed three villages, killed at least one.
+And in global warming news, a volcanic eruption in Ecuador's Andes Mountains destroyed three villages, killed at least one.

 How do you destroy three villages and kill one?